hivesolutions/appier/readme.md

 HelloApp().serve()
 ```

-And running it is just as simple:
+Running it is just as simple:

 ```bash
 pip install appier